wintersnowgod/dotfiles-hyprland/README.md

 --filesystem=~/.themes:ro \
 --filesystem=~/.local/share/themes:ro
 ```
-4. I use `tuned-ppd` for power management.
-You can substitute it with `power-profiles-daemon`.
+4. I use `power-profiles-daemon` for power management.
+You can substitute it with `tuned-ppd`.But then the waybar powerprofile module and swaync powerprofile module wont work.

 5. There is user.js file in .mozilla folder.
 There are some tweaks I like to use.
 If you want you can copy that to your firefox profile folder ie `~/.mozilla/(your profile)/user.js`.